 It’s particularly important to get help if you’re at increased risk of becoming more unwell from coronavirus such as if you’re pregnant, aged 60 or over, or have a weakened immune system.

 Most people in Scotland no longer need to test for coronavirus.

-- you have a health condition which means you’re eligible for coronavirus treatments, you’re not eligible for free NHS testing.
+Unless you have a health condition which means you’re eligible for coronavirus treatments, you’re not eligible for free NHS testing.

 Stay at home advice